AnourValar/laravel-health/README.md

 ### Reverse Proxy Security

-First, you must create a route for the checker.
+First, you need to register a route for the checker.

 ```php
 Route::any('/health-ping', HealthPingController::class);